-In 2014 he joined chapmanbdsp where he works as a Principal Environmental Consultant.
-His professional experience ranges from developing large scale master plans to off-grid temporary shelter with architectural practices including RSH+P, Hopkins, RPBW, Santiago Calatrava, Fosters+Partners, Grafton’s and Wilkinson Erye Architects.
+He works as an Associate Environmental Consultant at Urban Systems Design Ltd. His professional experience ranges from developing large scale master plans to off-grid temporary shelter with architectural practices including RSH+P, Hopkins, RPBW, Santiago Calatrava, Fosters+Partners, Grafton’s and Wilkinson Erye Architects.
 He contributed to development of prominent design schemes in UK and abroad such as LSE Centre building, Music School - King’s College, Shard Place, Dubai Observation tower, Whiteleys, Kingston University, and Battersea Power Station Redevelopment.

 Kartikeya believes in integrating sustainability early on in the design and specialises in a variety of state-of-the-art environmental simulation techniques such as thermal analysis, daylighting, solar studies, CFD analysis, Indoor and Outdoor thermal comfort studies, Embodied Carbon and Operational Energy Assessment and application of parametric tools for optimisation.